AI chatbots for customer service: 80% fewer support tickets in 2026

 - 70-85% goal completion rate – the remaining 15-30% escalates to humans with full context

-An AI chatbot answers questions, solves problems and refers to your team when needed.
-Available 24/7 without breaks or weekends.
-The difference with a standard chatbot?
-This one continuously learns from every conversation.
+An AI chatbot answers questions, solves problems, and refers to your team when necessary.
+It's available 24/7 without breaks or weekends.
+The difference from a standard chatbot?
+It continuously learns from every conversation.

-The technology works with three layers.
+The technology operates with three layers.
 Natural language processing understands what customers mean, even with typos.
-A knowledge base contains all the answers about your products and processes.
-And API links to your CRM retrieve real-time data about orders and accounts.
+A knowledge base contains all answers about your products and processes.
+And API integrations with your CRM retrieve real-time data on orders and accounts.

 A customer asks "I haven't received anything".
-The bot checks your e-commerce platform, sees that the package is on its way and provides tracking info.
-No generic FAQ but a specific answer about this order.
+The bot checks your e-commerce platform, sees that the package is on its way, and provides tracking info.
+Not a generic FAQ, but a specific answer about this order.
 Complex problem?
-Then it escalates to your team with full context.
+It then escalates to your team with full context.

-This works for 70-85% of standard support questions.
-The remaining 15-30% goes to humans, but with all the information already collected so your team doesn't have to ask everything again.
+This handles 70-85% of standard support questions.
+The remaining 15-30% goes to human agents, but with all information already gathered so your team doesn't have to re-ask everything.

 Why chatbots are breaking through now

 Adoption has exploded since 2024.
-Not because it suddenly became possible, but because the accuracy finally exceeded 90%.
-Companies now dare to leave customer contact to systems that consistently give correct answers.
+Not because it suddenly became possible, but because accuracy finally surpassed 90%.
+Companies now dare to entrust customer contact to systems that consistently provide correct answers.

-Support teams are drowning in repetitive questions.
-Where is my package, how do I reset my password, what are your opening hours.
-Simple to automate, but thousands of hours of work on an annual basis.
-The traditional solution: hiring more people.
+Support teams are overwhelmed with repetitive questions.
+Where is my package, how do I reset my password, what are your opening hours?
+Simple to automate, but thousands of hours of work annually.
+The traditional solution: hire more people.
 That doesn't scale.

-Customers also expect an immediate answer.
-A response time of 24 hours feels slow.
-Live chat must respond within minutes.
+Customers also expect an immediate response.
+A 24-hour response time feels slow.
+Live chat needs to respond within minutes.
 You can't meet that expectation with traditional support without a night shift.

-Gartner predicts that by 2029, AI chatbots will handle 80% of standard support autonomously.
+Gartner predicts that by 2029, AI chatbots will autonomously handle 80% of standard support.
 Salesforce reduced support costs by 17% and handles 1.2 million conversations per month without human intervention.
 For online marketing agencies and e-commerce companies, this is the new normal.

 Concrete results from companies

-Klarna launched a chatbot that handled 2.3 million conversations in 35 languages within a month, automating the work of 700 support staff.
-However, importantly, CEO Sebastian Siemiatkowski announced in May 2025 that they would be hiring people again because customers explicitly requested that option.
+Klarna launched a chatbot that handled 2.3 million conversations in 35 languages within a month, automating the work of 700 support employees.
+Important note: CEO Sebastian Siemiatkowski announced in May 2025 that they would rehire human agents because customers explicitly requested that option.

 bol.com deployed AI agent Billie for their customer service.
 Billie handles questions about orders, returns, and products in Dutch and French.
-The system recognizes complex questions and seamlessly switches to human employees when necessary.
+The system recognizes complex questions and seamlessly transfers them to human agents when necessary.
 Customers appreciate the speed and 24/7 availability.

 Want to see what chatbots can do for your support volume?
 Schedule a free consultation where we analyze your situation and calculate concrete ROI.